orion1981/react-redux-actions-and-action-creators-lab-web-031317/README.md

 >Note: If you're using the Learn IDE, you can use [jobs](https://help.learn.co/hc/en-us/articles/229922347-Running-multiple-processes-in-the-IDE-terminal) rather than multiple terminals.

-You can also run  `mocha.run()` in your browser console to run the tests there.

 ## But Where Do I Write My Code?

 By convention in Redux, we write our action creator functions in a folder called `actions`.
 For a small project, we can define all of the actions in a single file file called `index` and export them as named exports.